Thank you! Your submission has been received!

-Time and Materials contract vs Fixed price contract: Which one to pick?
+Time and Materials contract vs Fixed Price contract in Tech

 What is a Time and Materials Contract?